 - Speed: Because of their autonomy from the operating system, starting and stopping a container is a matter of seconds.
 This also allows for faster development and operational speed, as well as a faster, smoother user experience.

-Enterprises looking to deploy a container solution for their business can either choose to buy a platform and manage the containers on it themselves, or they can choose a provider-managed container solution (such as Google, Amazon, or Microsoft Azure).
+Enterprises looking to deploy a container service for their business can either choose to buy a platform and manage the containers on it themselves, or they can choose a provider-managed container solution—such as Google Cloud Platform, Amazon Web Services (AWS), IBM Cloud, or Microsoft Azure.
 Thanks to the flexible nature of containers, neither of these options means a user is locked in.

 Here are a few things to keep in mind as you make a decision about CaaS: